yumelab-studio/avaia-seismofinance/README.md

 ## Data Cleaning

-The datasets came from different sources and required separate cleaning steps before they could be merged.
+The datasets came from different sources and required separate cleaning before they could be merged.

 ### Earthquake Data